Beatrice-Severance/Genome_Assembly/README.md

 - EggNOG-Mapper *v 2.1.7*
   - Funannotate can incorporate annotation information from EggNOG-Mapper in its analysis.
 Learn more about [EggNOG-Mapper](https://github.com/eggnogdb/eggnog-mapper)

+## Output

-## Output: The assembled genome for EMM_F3 is located [here](https://github.com/Beatrice-Severance/Genome_Assembly/blob/main/Output/EMM_F3_clean.fasta).
+The assembled genome for EMM_F3 is located [here](https://github.com/Beatrice-Severance/Genome_Assembly/blob/main/Output/EMM_F3_clean.fasta).
 Associated genome annotations are located [here](https://github.com/Beatrice-Severance/Genome_Assembly/blob/main/Output/EMM_F3.sqn).
 These files have been uploaded to NCBI under the accession number TBD.

 ## Step 1: [Adapter Removal](https://github.com/Beatrice-Severance/Genome_Assembly/blob/main/Scripts/adapter_removal/01-adapter.sh)
 This step contains a script that utilizes BBDuk to remove adapters that may be present from Illumina sequencing.
 For the purpose of the yeast genome, the [adapter.fa](https://github.com/Beatrice-Severance/Genome_Assembly/blob/main/Scripts/adapter_removal/adapter.fa) file is used as a reference to ensure that nothing is missed.
 The raw reads are used as the input, and the output files are named "clean1.fq" for forward reads and "clean2.fq" for reverse reads so that the user can keep track of processed reads.